jnozzi/cocoadev.com/SiteContent/General/OddViewBehavior.markdown

 ----

 Here's the deal.
-I have an [[NSView]] that draws the blue frame and the rounded gray frame.
-I have another [[NSView]] sitting right on top of it, a little smaller than the gray frame.
+I have an General/NSView that draws the blue frame and the rounded gray frame.
+I have another General/NSView sitting right on top of it, a little smaller than the gray frame.
 Whenever drawRect: is called after becoming first responder, it does the screwy drawing.
 I have all the code in the drawRect: commented out and it still does it.

 ----